 Symptoms of PAWS fluctuate in severity and may disappear completely, only to come back at a later time.
 Some common symptoms are:

 These symptoms are likely to increase in severity when triggered by stressful situations.
 But, they might flare up even without any clear catalyst.Contact Us

-Treatment and rehab include continuing evaluation of the patient’s physical, psychological, and social status as well as environmental risk factors that might trigger a relapse.
-Skills and strategies are developed to help the patient prevent relapse.
+Treatment and drug and alcohol rehab include continuing evaluation of the patient’s physical, psychological, and social status as well as environmental risk factors that might trigger a relapse.
+During drug or alcohol treatment, skills and strategies are developed to help the patient prevent relapse.

-You may need an inpatient treatment program or an outpatient program that suits your needs and wants.
-Many times, when an individual enters treatment after detox, they find that they have an underlying mental issue that also needs treatment (dual diagnosis).
+When it comes to your individualized treatment plan, you may need an inpatient treatment program or an outpatient program that suits your needs and wants.
+Many times, when an individual enters treatment after detox, they find that they have an underlying mental health issue that also needs treatment (dual diagnosis).

-In any case, the goal is to help the individual reach a higher level of social functioning by reducing the risk factors and decreasing the possibility of relapse.
+In any case, the goal is to help the individual reach a higher level of social functioning by reducing the risk factors for addiction and decreasing the possibility of relapse.

-You should contact us now.
-Waiting will only make it harder.
-We are available to answer your questions around-the-clock.
+If you are ready to begin we are available to answer your questions around the clock.
 Whether you want to talk about your addiction struggles, hear about treatment options, or discuss your addicted loved one, we are here.Call us today.
 844.684.0795